Florida State Road 686: County Road 416

-County Road 416 extends from Gulf Boulevard in Belleair Beach, east to Clearwater-Largo Road in Largo.
+County Road 416 extends from Gulf Boulevard in Belleair Beach, east to Seminole Boulevard/Missouri Avenue in Largo.
 The entirety of the route was previously signed as SR 686.
 From Gulf Boulevard in Belleair Beach, through Belleair Bluffs to Indian Rocks Road, the road is called the Belleair Causeway.
 In Largo, it becomes West Bay Drive.
 West Bay Drive is historically Largo's "Main Street".